OpenEMR for Multi-Tenant Hospital Groups: Secure & Scalable EMR Deployment

 - Update resource quotas and auto-scaling settings depending on test findings.

-Best Practices for Multi-Tenant Deployments
+Best Practices for Multi-Tenant and Multi-Specialty EMR Systems

 - Strong Tenant Isolation – Each tenant has its own schema/instance and network namespace.